skondla/fastAPIWebApp/README.md

 1. Restoring a database instance (AWS/RDS) from cluster and non-cluster database instances
 2. Checking the status of the restore from step 1.
 3. Attaching an instances to already existing dB cluster
-4. The API app is written in Python using Fast API Web Frame work and blueprints with API endpoints called routes.
+4. The API app is written in Python using Flask Web Frame work and blueprints with API endpoints called routes.

 Fast API Python Curl command: (how to use)